Fitness game: 1980s

 Fitness games contain elements that were developed in the virtual reality community during the 1980s.
 The pioneer in this area was Autodesk, which developed two systems, the HighCycle and Virtual Racquetball.
 The HighCycle was an exercise bike that a user would pedal through a virtual landscape.
 If the user pedaled fast enough, the virtual bike would take off and fly over the landscape.
 Virtual Racquetball tracked the position and orientation of an actual racquet that was used to hit a virtual ball in a virtual environment.
 This environment was shared with another user equipped with another tracked racquet, allowing the two users to play each other over phone lines.
 In both systems, the users could wear the VPL eyephones, an early head-mounted display (HMD), that would provide more immersion for the user.

 The first true attempt at what would later be called Exertainment was the Atari Puffer project (1982).
 This was an exercise bike that would hook up to an Atari 400/800 or 5200 system.
 Forward speed was controlled by pedaling while steering and additional gameplay was handled by a handlebar-mounted Gamepad.
 The machine was nearly ready for production with several games (Tumbleweeds and Jungle River Cruise) when Atari declared bankruptcy and the Puffer project was abandoned.
 The Joyboard for the Atari 2600 was also released in 1982, by the Amiga Corporation.

-In Japan, Bandai dabbled in this space with the Family Trainer pad, released in 1986 for the Famicom (the Japanese version of the Nintendo Entertainment System).
-In 1988, Nintendo acquired the North American rights to the pad, and marketed it as the Power Pad in North America.
+In Japan, Bandai dabbled in this space with the Family Trainer pad, released in 1986 for the Family Computer.
+In 1988, Nintendo acquired the North American rights to the pad, and marketed it for the Nintendo Entertainment System as the Power Pad in North America.